New Mexico Federal Criminal Defense Attorneys

 - Example 5: Search Warrant for Opioid Prescriptions: No Charge.

 Federal cases are intense.
 Nothing is scarier than fighting the Department of Justice and the FBI when they are after you.
 In federal cases, you need a strong, compelling, experienced attorney, who can convince prosecutors and federal judges.
 You don’t need a talker.
-You need a lawyer that actually does federal cases for a living, someone who needs no introduction to the underlying case allegations and technicalities.
+You need experienced New Mexico Federal Criminal Defense Attorneys that actually do federal cases for a living, someone who needs no introduction to the underlying case allegations and technicalities.
 You need someone who has dismissed, resolved, and negotiated NO CHARGE outcomes in hundreds of federal cases before you.

-Important Questions Regarding Federal Criminal Cases and Opioid Fraud Investigations in New Mexico
+Important Questions Regarding New Mexico Federal Criminal Defense, Federal Criminal Cases and Opioid Fraud Investigations in New Mexico

 New Mexico is one of 95 federal districts nationwide with the two main federal courthouses in Albuquerque and in Las Cruces.
 The following are among the questions clients ask if they are under federal investigation in New Mexico.